ADUs Allowed in Tacoma

 Tacoma ADU Regulations & Building Guide

-Yes, you can build an ADU in Tacoma!
-California state law guarantees your right to add an accessory dwelling unit to your property.
+Interested in building an ADU in Tacoma?
+Many Washington municipalities allow accessory dwelling units on residential properties.
 Here's everything you need to know about local requirements and regulations.

 B